kevtool/video_viewer/notes.md

 #### BUGS:

+- Rewind is very laggy
-- Rewind does not work at the end of the video
+- if the video reaches the end in Y-Diff mode, the tool crashes

 #### TODO: